lizhuangzi/RISTN/README.md

 model file: https://pan.baidu.com/s/1DNvFwdjmpfzm-ZrCqID9Sw   extrat code: aky3

-you can run: python Testout2.py for testing.
+The directory "Vid4Result" is our output results for Vid4 dataset. you also can run: python Testout2.py for testing.

 ## Cite our paper: